OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/01_Mamba_intro_CCB.md

 Software Management with Mamba and Conda
 =========================================

-This workshop material was created by *Sebastian Luna Valero*, *Charlie George*, *Lena Morrill Gavarró* and *David Sims*
+This workshop material was created by *Sebastian Luna Valero*, *Charlie George*, *Lena Morrill Gavarró*, *David Sims*, and *Kevin Rue-Albrecht*.

 For more help using Conda/Mamba please see:

 - [Mamba documentation](https://mamba.readthedocs.io/en/latest/user_guide/mamba.html) - this is pretty brief!
-- [Conda documentation](https://docs.conda.io/projects/conda/en/stable/) - this is more comprehensive and more detailed tutorials
+- [Conda documentation](https://docs.conda.io/projects/conda/en/stable/) -  more comprehensive and more detailed tutorials.

 ## Mamba vs Conda

 #### What is Conda or Anaconda?

+_Conda_ and _Anaconda_ are package management systems.
-- Conda/Anaconda is a package management system.
-It allows you to easily search for software and install it without having to worry about having to install all the correct dependencies, the pain of having to match up correct versions, etc. Whilst lots of package management systems are language or system specific (e.g. Apple App Store, pip for python packages, CRAN/Bioconductor for R packages), Conda/Anaconda can be used to install a huge number of software packages across multiple systems (Linux, Mac, Windows etc).
-They make it easy to install software onto any system and it's often used in introductory courses to set up your software environments so you might have previously installed it without really realising.
+It allows you to easily search for software and install it without having to worry about having to install all the correct dependencies, the pain of having to match up correct versions, etc.
+Whilst lots of package management systems are language or system specific (e.g., Apple App Store, pip for python packages, CRAN and Bioconductor for R packages), _Conda_ and _Anaconda_ can be used to install a huge number of software packages across multiple operating systems (e.g., Linux, Mac, Windows).
+They make it easy to install software onto any system and it's often used in introductory courses to set up your software environments so you might have previously installed it without realising.

-- Conda is the small lightweight command line tool that allows you to install packages easily, when you install it, it creates a `base` environment which contains itself and the minimal number of packages that enables it to run.
+_Conda_ is the small lightweight command line tool that allows you to install packages easily, when you install it, it creates a `base` environment which contains `conda` itself and the minimal number of packages that enables it to run.

-- Anaconda is a much larger installation that installs the conda command line tool and many other Python data science packages.
-Anaconda comes with a graphical user interface so you can install packages and environments interactively.
-We recommend installing the minimal conda/mamba packages on remote servers, but you may wich to install Anaconda on your own laptop.
+_Anaconda_ is a much larger installation that installs the `conda` command line tool and many other Python data science packages.
+_Anaconda_ comes with a graphical user interface so you can install packages and environments interactively.
+We recommend minimally installing the key packages `conda` and `mamba` on remote servers, but you may wich to install _Anaconda_ on your own laptop.

 #### What is Mamba?

-- As Conda became more and more popular, more and more packages were added to its repositories and it became slower and slower to search through them and solve environments.
-Mamba was written in C++ as a reimplementation of Conda to improve the performance.
-It contains all of the functionality of Conda, but with much faster installation of software environments so it is now the preferred option.
+As _Conda_ became increasingly popular, more packages were added to its repositories and Conda became slower to search through them and their many versions to solve environments.
+_Mamba_ was written in C++ as a reimplementation of Conda to improve the performance.
+It contains all of the same functionality as _Conda_, but resolves and install environments much faster, making it now the preferred option.

-#### What is microMamba?
+#### What is MicroMamba?

-- MicroMamba is "a tiny version of the Mamba package manager".
-It has its own command line interface and does not come with a default Python version or need of a base environment.
-It supports a subset of the Mamba/Conda commands, but its documentation is still being developed so at this time we'll stick with the Conda/Mamba install approach below (miniForge).
+_MicroMamba_ is "a tiny version of the Mamba package manager".
+It has its own command line interface and does not come with a default Python version or need of a `base` environment.
+It supports a subset of the commands found in _Mamba_ and _Conda_, and its documentation is still being developed.
+This makes it a bit more challenging to learn, so at this time we'll stick with the Conda/Mamba installation process below, using _miniForge_.

 #### Which are we using and why?

-- We are going to install Conda and Mamba together in a single step using the `miniForge` script, which gives us the functionality of both Mamba and Conda in one easy installation step.
-We will interface with it mainly by using `mamba` commands.
+We are going to install Conda and Mamba together in a single step using the `miniForge` script.
+We will use it mainly via the `mamba` commands.

 #### Why do you still refer to Conda if we are not using it?

-- Mamba was based on Conda and actually at this point the Conda documentation and online help/troubleshooting is much better than the Mamba documentation.
-It's useful to sometimes google your issues with "conda" in the title rather than "mamba" and, if you find a Conda command as a solution, just replace `conda` with `mamba` at the beginning.
-Mamba also uses the Conda channels and Anaconda repository to find all its packages so you still need to know they are related.
+_Mamba_ is based on _Conda_ and actually at this point the _Conda_ documentation and online help and troubleshooting is much more comprehensive than the _Mamba_ documentation.
+It is often more efficient to Google your issues using the "conda" keyword even if you actually use "mamba" and -- if you find a Conda command as a online suggestion -- you can generally replace `conda` with `mamba` in that command (do critically read and analyse any command you find online before runnning it yourself!).
+_Mamba_ also uses the same _Conda_ channels and _Anaconda_ repository to find all its packages, so that is another reason to remember that they are related in this way.

 ## Section 1: Installing Conda/Mamba

-We want to set up our software environment for all the programs we will be using on the course.
-To do this we will first install mamba to install all the bioinformatics software we will need.
+Now, we want to set up a software environment for all the programs we will be using on the course.
+To do this, we must first install _Mamba_ before moving on to install all the bioinformatics software we will need.

-Let's sign into the `obds` server using `ssh` (you need to sign into OpenVPN)
+Let's log into the `obds` server using `ssh` (remember to turn on OpenVPN).

 #### 1) Log into the cluster using `ssh`: